david-w/david-w.github.io/Future Posts/Recapping_Video_card.md

 PIC OF CARD NO CAPS

-Cleaned up the holes in the board carefully with this needle.
+Cleaned up the holes in the board carefully with a sewing needle.

 PIC OF NEEDLE AND LOOP

 And finally, soldered the capacitors on the card.

 PIC OF FIXED CARD

+Not bad for the first time soldering on a board.
+Oh, and now the card works flawlessly.